Toll Brothers, Inc. (NYSE:TOL) Expected to Post Quarterly Sales of $1.77 Billion

-Analysts expect Toll Brothers, Inc. (NYSE:TOL) to report $1.77 billion in sales for the current quarter, Zacks Investment Research reports.
-Four analysts have made estimates for Toll Brothers’ earnings, with the lowest sales estimate coming in at $1.73 billion and the highest estimate coming in at $1.84 billion.
-Toll Brothers reported sales of $1.55 billion during the same quarter last year, which indicates a positive year over year growth rate of 14.2%.
+Brokerages expect that Toll Brothers, Inc. (NYSE:TOL) will post $1.77 billion in sales for the current quarter, according to Zacks.
+Four analysts have provided estimates for Toll Brothers’ earnings, with the lowest sales estimate coming in at $1.73 billion and the highest estimate coming in at $1.84 billion.
+Toll Brothers posted sales of $1.55 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 14.2%.
 The firm is expected to issue its next earnings results on Wednesday, May 26th.

-According to Zacks, analysts expect that Toll Brothers will report full year sales of $8.31 billion for the current fiscal year, with estimates ranging from $8.19 billion to $8.41 billion.
-For the next fiscal year, analysts forecast that the company will post sales of $9.47 billion, with estimates ranging from $8.83 billion to $10.36 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that follow Toll Brothers.
+On average, analysts expect that Toll Brothers will report full-year sales of $8.31 billion for the current year, with estimates ranging from $8.19 billion to $8.41 billion.
+For the next fiscal year, analysts anticipate that the company will post sales of $9.47 billion, with estimates ranging from $8.83 billion to $10.36 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Toll Brothers.

-Toll Brothers (NYSE:TOL) last announced its quarterly earnings results on Monday, February 22nd.
-The construction company reported $0.76 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.47 by $0.29.
-Toll Brothers had a return on equity of 9.42% and a net margin of 6.31%.
-The business had revenue of $1.56 billion for the quarter, compared to analyst estimates of $1.34 billion.
-During the same quarter in the prior year, the company posted $0.41 EPS.
-The company’s quarterly revenue was up 17.4% on a year-over-year basis.
+Toll Brothers (NYSE:TOL) last issued its earnings results on Monday, February 22nd.
+The construction company reported $0.76 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.47 by $0.29.
+Toll Brothers had a net margin of 6.31% and a return on equity of 9.42%.
+The company had revenue of $1.56 billion for the quarter, compared to analysts’ expectations of $1.34 billion.
+During the same period in the prior year, the business earned $0.41 EPS.
+The firm’s quarterly revenue was up 17.4% on a year-over-year basis.

-In other news, CFO Martin P. Connor sold 5,000 shares of the business’s stock in a transaction dated Friday, January 22nd.
-The shares were sold at an average price of $50.75, for a total transaction of $253,750.00.
-Following the transaction, the chief financial officer now directly owns 58,127 shares in the company, valued at approximately $2,949,945.25.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Douglas C. Jr. Yearley sold 10,000 shares of the company’s stock in a transaction dated Wednesday, April 14th.
-The shares were sold at an average price of $60.31, for a total transaction of $603,100.00.
-Following the completion of the transaction, the chief executive officer now owns 247,425 shares in the company, valued at approximately $14,922,201.75.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 891,897 shares of company stock valued at $49,089,745.
-Corporate insiders own 10.94% of the company’s stock.

-Institutional investors have recently modified their holdings of the company.
-Brandywine Global Investment Management LLC lifted its holdings in shares of Toll Brothers by 11.6% during the 4th quarter.
-Brandywine Global Investment Management LLC now owns 507,927 shares of the construction company’s stock worth $22,080,000 after acquiring an additional 52,836 shares during the period.
-Capital Management Corp VA lifted its holdings in shares of Toll Brothers by 42.7% during the 4th quarter.
-Capital Management Corp VA now owns 166,482 shares of the construction company’s stock worth $7,237,000 after acquiring an additional 49,798 shares during the period.
-Clearbridge Investments LLC lifted its stake in Toll Brothers by 9.8% in the 4th quarter.
-Clearbridge Investments LLC now owns 1,186,715 shares of the construction company’s stock valued at $51,587,000 after purchasing an additional 105,723 shares during the last quarter.
-Davis R M Inc. increased its position in Toll Brothers by 17.0% in the 3rd quarter.
-Davis R M Inc. now owns 195,984 shares of the construction company’s stock valued at $9,537,000 after acquiring an additional 28,524 shares during the period.
-Finally, Sei Investments Co. increased its position in Toll Brothers by 11.9% in the 4th quarter.
-Sei Investments Co. now owns 49,411 shares of the construction company’s stock valued at $2,120,000 after acquiring an additional 5,244 shares during the period.
-87.20% of the stock is owned by institutional investors.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, April 23rd.
-Shareholders of record on Friday, April 9th will be paid a dividend of $0.17 per share.
-This is a boost from Toll Brothers’s previous quarterly dividend of $0.11.
-The ex-dividend date is Thursday, April 8th.
-This represents a $0.68 dividend on an annualized basis and a yield of 1.11%.
-Toll Brothers’s dividend payout ratio (DPR) is currently 20.00%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, April 23rd.
+Stockholders of record on Friday, April 9th were issued a $0.17 dividend.
+The ex-dividend date of this dividend was Thursday, April 8th.
+This is a positive change from Toll Brothers’s previous quarterly dividend of $0.11.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.12%.
+Toll Brothers’s dividend payout ratio is currently 20.00%.

 About Toll Brothers